jessicarose1974/GoSlowtogoFast/content/home/demo.md

 Welcome to the demo of the **VAERS**.

 {{% callout note %}}
 If you don't know anything about Rstudio then start learning.

-Backgrounds can be applied to any section.
-Here, the *background* option is set give an *image parallax* effect.
-{{% /callout %}}